Pastor’s Blog

 We Talk Too Much – Some Choruses, a Pep-talk, and an Offering, part 9 of 20

 God speaks; we respond.
 Those four words describe biblical worship.
 But the guy in jeans and un-tucked cool shirt behind the plexiglas podium has been doing too much talking lately.
 The sanctuary has become his stage; he’s a talk-show host giving out life-tips to a sorry congregation serving as his audience.
-Sure, the Bible […]
+Sure, the Bible is […]

 Antiphonal Worship: He Speaks and We Respond – Some Choruses, a Pep-talk, and an Offering, part 8 of 20